sebyldino/TileDash/README.md

 ## TODO/IDEAS LIST
 - Need to adapt it for smartphone
-- Try if it can works on ESP32 (I think it's ambitious, but it crossed my mind!)
 - Add some information on screensaver
 - Adapt combinaison of HEIMDALL with code and SCREENSAVER
 - Add transition on IMAGE type